Running CFDDFC with the AWS Console

 ssh -A ubuntu@M.M.M.M

-4. Sharing the Master Instance Volume (one time only)
+4. Sharing the Main Instance Volume (one time only)

-This cluster is set up so that all data is stored on a volume attached to the master instance.
+This cluster is set up so that all data is stored on a volume attached to the main instance.
 We therefore share the OpenFOAM

-directory on the master instance across the slave instances using the network file system (NFS) protocol.
+directory on the main instance across the secondary instances using the network file system (NFS) protocol.
 This involves exporting the OpenFOAM

-(one time only), which is then mounted by all the slave instances using mount
+(one time only), which is then mounted by all the secondary instances using mount

 .